Italy populists revive government plans

 Italy's two populist parties have revived their plans to form a coalition government and again put forward Giuseppe Conte as prime minister.

-President Sergio Mattarella has reportedly summoned Mr Conte and is expected to hand him his second mandate in eight days to form a government.
+Mr Conte presented a list of ministers to President Sergio Mattarella on Thursday and the new government will be sworn in on Friday, officials said.

-Stop-gap PM designate Carlo Cottarelli has stepped back from forming a technocratic government, reports say.
+Stop-gap PM designate Carlo Cottarelli has stepped back from forming a technocratic government.

 Mr Mattarella had rejected Mr Conte's original choice for finance minister.